L0ngJ0hn/GC0166-validator/METHODOLOGY.md

 * **DFR Import (High Frequency / DCH)**: Demands minimum stored headroom.
 Reduces **MDB** inside the SP-4 → SP+2 protection envelope.
 Also reduces absolute mathematical **MIL** operating capability over the delivery window.

 ### 3.3 Physical Notification (PN) Future Protection
-To ensure sufficient volume for forward-planned structural asset PNs, the GC0166 formulation explicitly protects PN volumes within the 4 Settlement Periods prior to action.
+To ensure sufficient volume for planned asset PNs, the GC0166 changes explicitly protects PN volumes within the 4 Settlement Periods prior to action.
 * If a PN signals future export, the requisite `PN_{MW} * Duration` in energy is withheld from current MDO pools in the preamble timeframes.
 * If a PN signals future import, requisite headroom is withheld from current MDB.